SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This interpretation takes into account the two indicators with regards to both the physical infrastructure required for banks and ATMs, as well as digital infrastructure for mobile banking solutions.

+The basic structure is *strengthening capacity + domestic financial institutions*

 ```py
 TS=
 (